F.E.A.R. 3: Gameplay

 Instead of reflex time, when playing as Fettel, the player has access to a possession ability.
 Like reflex time, possession is determined by an on-screen meter, but unlike reflex time, possession only becomes available when the meter is full.
 The ability allows Fettel to take control of an enemy NPC, who then becomes the playable character.
 When Fettel possesses an NPC, he gains access to any abilities and weaponry wielded by that individual, meaning that although the player cannot use guns when playing directly as Fettel, they can use guns when Fettel possesses gun-wielding enemies.
 Once in possession of an NPC, the possession meter will begin to empty, and when it is depleted, the possession ends, and the player returns to controlling Fettel.
-The meter fills up automatically when the ability is not being used.
+The meter fills up automatically when the ability is not being used, and killing enemies while possessing an NPC will drop psychic energy pickups that the player can collect to recharge the meter by a set amount.
 The player also has the option to manually end possession at any time.

 Although he cannot carry any weapons in his normal form, Fettel does have other combat abilities.
 He can fire bolts of psychic energy, use telekinesis to lift and throw objects, punch enemies, crush their heads with his hands (if he can successfully sneak up behind them), suspend them mid-air, explode them (if he is close enough to a suspended enemy), and send out a concussive blast (only available in co-op mode, and only when the other player is using Point Man's reflex time ability).

 Whether playing in single-player or co-op mode, the player can permanently increase the size of the reflex time/possession meter via the game's ranking system, which is based on completing various challenges in four different categories (aggressive, technical, aptitude, psychic).
 These challenges include such things as killing a certain number of enemies, using specific weapons a certain number of times, finding hidden collectibles, using reflex time or possession for a certain amount of time, killing a certain number of enemies from cover, etc. Completing a challenge awards points, and when enough points have been accrued, the player's rank increases.
 Each rank progression gives the player an award, such as increasing the size of the reflex time/possession meter, unlocking new melee abilities, increasing ammo and grenade capacity, or allowing the player's health to regenerate faster.